-Many cakes are made to look like a scene out of nature with snow, grass, rocks, dirt and water on the surface.
+Many cakes are made to look like a scene out of nature with snow, grass, rocks, dirt, and water on the surface.
 These lovely natural elements can be created easily with a little practice and imagination.

 Water can be tricky to make well because it is usually in motion and has depths.
-You can create depth and realism for your water by using both buttercream and piping gel in layers.
+You can create depth and realism by using both buttercream and piping gel in layers.

 Start with a blue buttercream as the base of your lake or stream and after it has crusted top it with clear sparkly gel icing with accents of light blue gel.
 Rapids can be added after your initial layers of buttercream and gel icing have hardened a bit.
 Simply swirl white buttercream into rapids using a toothpick.

-Ice and Snow: "Snow" covered cupcakes with icicles are a perfect place for fondant penguins to frolic so it is important to make a wonderful backdrop for their play.
+"Snow"-covered cupcakes with icicles are a perfect place for fondant penguins to frolic so it is important to make a wonderful backdrop for their play.
 Ice can be made with piped gel icing in light blue applied directly onto the surface of the white buttercream.
 Light blue Isomalt can also be melted and cooled in puddles to form the right size frozen ponds or streams.

-Fluffy Italian meringue, marshmallow buttercream or plain vanilla buttercream all can be mounded and swirled to reflect a snowy landscape.
+Fluffy Italian meringue, marshmallow buttercream, or plain vanilla buttercream all can be mounded and swirled to reflect a snowy landscape.
 You can also add desiccated coconut to the surface of your snow if it suits the underlying flavor of the cake or cupcake.

-Dirt or Sand: these design elements share a common element which is they are all about creating realistic texture.
+These design elements share a common element which is they are all about creating realistic texture.

 Cake decorating sand is a mixture of both golden and granulated sugar dusted and mounded onto your beach cake design.
 This obviously adds quite a bit of surface sweetness to your cake so take care that your icing is not tooth numbing sweet underneath; try a Swiss meringue or cream cheese icing base.

-Grass:Pretty nature scenes on cakes often feature lush green grass as a base to the design and getting the right look is easy as picking a piping tip.
+Pretty nature scenes on cakes often feature lush green grass as a base to the design and getting the right look is easy as picking a piping tip.
 There is a grass tip specifically made for creating grass (and hair) and you simply load the piping bag with the desired hue of green and pipe the grass you require.
 You can also make grass on green fondant by roughing up the fondant surface with either a star tip or comb.
 This look is not as lush as piped icing but it does look nice.

-Fire: There are several techniques that can be utilized depending on how realistic the fire needs to be in the cake design.
+There are several techniques that can be utilized depending on how realistic the fire needs to be in the cake design.

 When in doubt use the darker reds or oranges in the middle to represent the hotter part of the flame and surround it with the cooler yellow gel or icing.
 Isomalt creates a more translucent realistic looking flame but is tricky to use if you are a beginner designer.
 Melt small amounts of yellow and red isomalt sticks in separate silicone containers and pour out the yellow onto a parchment covered baking tray in a flame pattern.
-Pour the red onto the center of the yellow design before the yellow has an opportunity to cool.
+Pour the red into the center of the yellow design before the yellow has an opportunity to cool.
 Place the flames on your cake or cupcake when the isomalt has cooled completely.